Russian Blue

 Appearance: the standards

-One of the most confusing things to new owners of Russian Blues, and one of the biggest pitfalls in breeding, are the many different breed standards that are applied to this breed, and the resulting different Russian Blue types.
+One of the most confusing things to new owners of Russian Blues, and one of the biggest pitfalls in breeding, are the many different breed standards that are applied to this breed.
+No other breed is subject to so many different opinions on what it should look like.

 Strong Character

-Even though Russians aren’t exceptionally talkative, active, affectionate or independant, you shouldn’t make the mistake of thinking that that means they are wimps without a personality.
+Even though Russians aren’t exceptionally talkative, active, affectionate or independent, you shouldn’t make the mistake of thinking that that means they are wimps without a personality.

 On the contrary, Russians possess the strongest of personalities and every animal has it’s own unique one.